Access to GP appointments in Lambeth

-NHS Lambeth CCG is committed to providing Lambeth people with high quality GP services at flexible times and for urgent and non-urgent issues that can be dealt with by a GP or nurse.
+At NHS Lambeth CCG, we are committed to providing Lambeth people with high quality GP services at flexible times and for urgent and non-urgent issues that can be dealt with by a GP or nurse.

 Lambeth people told us they want us to develop GP services that are more accessible, more equitable, more fairly distributed and that use NHS resources wisely.
 Opening our new GP Access Hubs in 2015 was an important step for us to deliver what people need and what we believe we should offer.
 We do not think we now need to run both the GP Access Hubs and the Walk in Centre.

 Therefore, at our Governing Body meeting on 18 February Option 4 was chosen.
 The Walk in Centre will close on 31 March 2017 and the use of the GP Access Hubs will be increased.